A review of the Cobra CDR 810 dash cam

-The CDR 810 comes with an 8-gigabyte memory card already installed.
+The CDR 810 comes with an 8 GB memory card already installed.
 This translates to about 55 total minutes of 1080P HD video, written as 1-, 2-, or 3-minutes clips, or as one continuous file.
 The recorder automatically overwrites the oldest files, when it needs the storage room, so folders can be empty.
 Right-click delete takes care of them and keeps long-term video clip storage manageable.

 This isn't in the instructions, but renaming a file automatically saves it from being overwritten, which seems like a handy feature.
 Files and folders are easily manipulated, copied, moved, or saved where you want.
 I transferred these clips to a thumb drive for our video editor to process.

 At dusk, because the road is in deep shadow while the sky is still bright, the large contrast makes the footage a bit herky-jerky.
 The same thing happens with early morning shots when the sun is low and the shadows long.
 The motion regains its smooth appearance after the sun goes down, or rises high enough to illuminate the road.
 An overcast day provided the cleanest, most detailed videos.

 Video of night driving looks like a surrealistic, dream-like tunnel-vision of flaring headlights, looming darkness, sparkling street lights, odd patches of black, flashing red lights, and warmly glowing streets.
 Activating the CDR 810's infrared lights added a little reddish glow to the picture, but I couldn't say if that actually increased visibility or not.

 Another video I watched showed all the scary dangers of negotiating a crowded parking lot: cars backing out of spaces, pedestrians in the driving lanes and stepping out from between parked cars, abandoned grocery carts, car doors opening.